JelindoGames/UnityVisualScriptingTutorials/Tutorials/3_TheBlackboard.md

 If you're unconfident about that fact, try to follow the flow yourself, as if you're Unity running the code.

-Once you understand this example, your understanding of Blackboard variables will be in a very good place.
+If you understand this example, your understanding of Blackboard variables is in a very good place.

 ## Blackboard Variables in C#